 We need accurate information on PIs to monitor your business.
 It is important that you tell us if you make changes to your business, such as:

-- changing any of your standing data, for example your registered name, trading name and contact details
+- changing any of your firm details, for example your registered name, trading name and contact details

 - changing your legal status, for example from a partnership to a limited company